misahub2023/Capsule-Vision-2024-Challenge/README.md

 Following checklist was used to select the top three winning teams:
-- Common metric (average of mean AUC and balanced accuracy) on testing dataset.
+- Combined metric (average of mean AUC and balanced accuracy) on testing dataset.

 ## Citation